 Additionally, the Personal Data Protection Commission (“PDPC”) would be brought under the oversight of the IMDA.

 The IMDA officially comes into being on 1 October 2016, with the IDA and the MDA ceasing to exist.
 They follow the launch of the Infocomm Media 2025 plan in August 2015, which recognises the increasing centripetal force of the digital economy exerted across a wide range of sectors and the rapidly-increasing expansion of tech, media and comms businesses.

 B. Regulatory functions

 Under the IDA / MDA regime, telecommunications licensing and regulatory issues was under the purview of IDA, while MDA exercised licensing power over the media landscape.
 The new IMDA brings together the regulatory functions of the IDA and the MDA.
 The regulatory process is thus expected to be more streamlined, and companies in the digital space would hopefully benefit from this.
-By bringing together info-communications and media oversight into one single authority in the IMDA, convergent digital businesses would cease to have to deal with separate info-communications and media regulatory agencies.
+By bringing together info-communications and media oversight into one single authority in the IMDA, convergent tech, media and comms businesses would cease to have to deal with separate info-communications and media regulatory agencies.

 C. Policy functions and the development of the “Smart Nation” plan